 Cooking oatmeal overnight?
 Yes or No

-This recipe cooks for 4 hours, it is not a recipe where you can cook the oatmeal in a crockpot overnight.
+No. This recipe cooks for just 4 hours, so it is NOT a recipe where you can cook the oatmeal in a crockpot overnight.
 If you are an early riser, you can put the crockpot on, throw in a load of laundry, do your morning workout or walk, get ready for the day and then return to the kitchen smelling the wonderful aroma of apples and cinnamon.
 Dish yourself and your family up a warm bowl of oatmeal goodness.

 Ingredients for Oatmeal with Apples